Welcome aboard the Amtrak Texas Eagle!

 For more information about the stops, refer to the Texas Eagle route guide Amtrak published years ago.
 Although old, it still contains fascinating history and tidbits to enhance your journey.

-You have a few options for booking this train.
-You can use Amtrak.com, the Amtrak app, or call them at 1-800-USA-RAIL.
+You have a few options for booking your trip on the Texas Eagle.
+You can book online at Amtrak.com, use the Amtrak app, or call Amtrak at 1-800-USA-RAIL.

 It’s important to remember that delays can happen with any transportation, including Amtrak trains.
 While Amtrak is responsible for some of these delays, it’s crucial to understand that many are out of its control.
 Amtrak doesn’t own most of the tracks on which it operates and relies on the host railroads that do.
 Unfortunately, these host railroads sometimes prioritize their trains over Amtrak’s, leading to delays.